hoangvu1118/IoT-QuizApp/README.md

 # IoT-QuizApp
-This is a web application created to learn IOT, that is crated mainly by Claude.
+This is a web application created to learn IOT, which is created mainly by Claude.
 Questions and Answers are taken from IoT-For-Beginners Microsoft